HRM-010: Preventing and Addressing RetaliationDate: 05/27/2008 Status: Final

 Reprisal, interference, restraint, penalty, discrimination, intimidation or harassment, determined in accordance with applicable legal standards.

-As used throughout this Policy, “supervisor” refers to any person who has authority to undertake or recommend tangible employment decisions affecting an employee or academic decisions affecting a student; or to direct an employee’s work activities or a student’s academic activities.
+Any person who has authority to undertake or recommend tangible employment decisions affecting an employee or academic decisions affecting a student; or to direct an employee’s work activities or a student’s academic activities.
 Examples include faculty members to whom work-study students report and team lead workers who, from time to time, monitor other employees’ performance or direct their work.

-The University prohibits retaliation directed against a person for making a good faith complaint under the policy HRM-009, Preventing and Addressing Discrimination and Harassment or this Policy or assisting or participating in the complaint process.
+The University prohibits retaliation directed against a person for making a good faith complaint under the policy HRM-009: Preventing and Addressing Discrimination and Harassment or this Policy or assisting or participating in the complaint process.
 Retaliation may exist even when the underlying complaint is without merit.

 This policy is intended to be consistent with applicable federal and state laws and state and University policies.
 The Office for Equal Opportunity and Civil Rights (EOCR) is responsible for enforcing this policy on behalf of the University and has complaint procedures available to do so.